-- Detect TFCW during the experiment in real-time. - Release the accelerator at TFCW + 1 s. - Perform displacement control for the brake pedal, starting at TFCW + 1.2 s with a gradient of the lesser of 5 x D4 or 300mm/s (meaning the gradient to reach pedal position D4 within 200ms, but capped to a maximum application rate of 300mm/s).
+- Detect TFCW during the experiment in real-time. - Release the accelerator at TFCW + 1 s. - Perform displacement control for the brake pedal, starting at TFCW + 1.2 s with a gradient of the lesser of 5 x D4 or 400mm/s (meaning the gradient to reach pedal position D4 within 200ms, but capped to a maximum application rate of 400mm/s). - Monitor brake force during displacement control and use second-order filtering with a cutoff frequency between 20 and 100 Hz (online) as appropriate. - Switch to force control with a desired value of F4 when

-- Monitor brake force during displacement control and use second-order filtering with a cutoff frequency of 100 Hz (online).
-Alternatively use moving averages over 10 ms (corresponding to cutoff frequency of 100 Hz). - Switch to force control with a desired value of F4 when - i. the value D4 as defined in B.3 is exceeded for the first time, - ii. the force F4 as defined in B.3 is exceeded for the first time, whichever is reached first. - The point in time where position control is switched to force control is noted as $T{\rm switch}$. - Maintain the force within boundaries of F4 ± 25% F4.
+- i. the value D4 as defined in B.3 is exceeded for the first time, - ii. the force F4 as defined in B.3 is exceeded for the first time, whichever is reached first. - The point in time where position control is switched to force control is noted as $T{\text{switch}}$ . - Maintain the force within boundaries of F4 $\pm$ 25% F4.
 A stable force level should be achieved within a period of 200 ms maximum after the start of force control.
-Additional disturbances of the force over ± 25% F4 due to further AEB interventions are allowed, as long as they have a duration of less than 200ms. - The average value of the force between TFCW + 1.4s and the end of the test should be in the range of F4 \pm 10 N.
+Additional disturbances of the force over $\pm$ 25% F4 due to further AEB interventions are allowed, as long as they have a duration of less than 200ms. - The average value of the force between TFCW + 1.4s and the end of the test should be in the range of F4 $\pm$ 10 N.